MapColonies/developer-portal/docs/MapColonies/Raster/services/PolygonParts/README.md

 <br/>

-We got a `FeatureTypeList` consisting of the different `FeatureTypes` that each one hold and represent some catalog layer under the WFS service. one of them is the `polygon_parts:ORTHOPHOTO_MOSAIC_BASE-OrthophotoBest`.`FeatureType` where polygon_parts is the namespace and the orthophoto_mosaic_base_ORTHOPHOTO_MOSAIC_BASE is the unique `FeatureType` name under the polygon_parts namespace - it include layer's `product_name` + `product_type` + polygon_parts suffix. it is possible to query the FeatureType by its full name `polygon_parts:ORTHOPHOTO_MOSAIC_BASE-OrthophotoBest` or short unique name `ORTHOPHOTO_MOSAIC_BASE-OrthophotoBest`.
+We got a `FeatureTypeList` consisting of the different `FeatureTypes` that each one hold and represent some catalog layer under the WFS service. one of them is the `polygon_parts:ORTHOPHOTO_MOSAIC_BASE-OrthophotoBest`.`FeatureType` where polygon_parts is the namespace and the orthophoto_mosaic_base_ORTHOPHOTO_MOSAIC_BASE is the unique `FeatureType` name under the polygon_parts namespace - it include layer's `product_name` + `product_type`. it is possible to query the FeatureType by its full name `polygon_parts:ORTHOPHOTO_MOSAIC_BASE-OrthophotoBest` or short unique name `ORTHOPHOTO_MOSAIC_BASE-OrthophotoBest`.
 The default coordinate reference system and the containing features bounding box are also presented.

 ## DescribeFeatureType